-Use these Easter basket ideas for kids, teens, and even adults, to get the whole family involved in a healthy and fun celebration in COVID-19 quarantine.
+Use these Easter basket ideas for kids, teens, and even adults, to get the whole family involved in a healthy and fun celebration.

-The Easter bunny has requested for all his friends to stay home this year.
-But, just because the kids can’t do a neighborhood Easter egg hunt doesn’t mean that the holiday fun is on lockdown.
+The Easter bunny has requested for some of his friends to stay home this year to stay safe.
+But, just because the kids may not be able to do a neighborhood Easter egg hunt doesn’t mean that the holiday fun is on lockdown.
 This year, let Easter basket ideas be about more than just chocolate bunnies and candy treats.

 Easter is one of my favorite springtime holidays!
-Unfortunately, this year, families will have to celebrate without cousins, grandparents, aunts, uncles, or friends.
-Instead, make the most of this holiday and use it as a wonderful opportunity to introduce more healthy habits into your celebrations.
+Make the most of this holiday and use it as a wonderful opportunity to introduce more healthy habits into your celebrations.
 Luckily, nutritious treats and family fun games are never on lockdown!
 Check out these Easter basket ideas and activities that you and your family can do at home.
-Not everything has to be sparkly and newly purchased to be fun – this is time to recycle and get creative when running to the store isn’t an option.
+Not everything has to be sparkly and newly purchased to be fun – this is time to recycle and get creative.

 Healthy Easter Basket Ideas

 Let’s jumpstart a healthy lifestyle change starting with healthier Easter baskets!
 These ideas can be used with toddlers, kids, teens, and adults!
 Shift the focus away from excess sweet treats this year, and fill your Easter baskets with items that are better for you all.
 It’s okay for children to have the occasional treat, but holidays shouldn’t be a free-for-all.
-Plus, the last thing that parents need during a lockdown is a kid with a chocolate bunny sized sugar rush.
+Plus, the last thing that parents need after the craziness of the past year is a kid with a chocolate bunny sized sugar rush.
 So, swap out some of the marshmallow peeps and try these healthy Easter basket ideas instead!